-Bitter melon is one of popular edible pod vegetable in many Asian countries.
+Bitter melon is one of traditional edible pod vegetables in many Asian countries.
 It is grown widely as a field crop as well as backyard vegetable and, in fact, is among the most bitter tasting of all culinary vegetables.

 |Bitter gourds hanging down in a vine.
 This variety commonly found in Indian subcontinent.
 Note for pointed ends.|

-Bitter melon is a temperate/tropical vegetable probably originated in South-East Asia.
-Like in other members of the Cucurbitaceae family, it too is a fast-growing, trailing or climbing vine with thin stems and tendrils which require trellis to support their climbing vines.
+Bitter melon is a temperate/tropical plant probably originated in South-East Asia.
+Like in other members of the Cucurbitaceae family, it too is a fast-growing, trailing or climbing vine with thin stems and tendrils which require a trellis to support their climbing vines.

-Bitter gourd pods are characterized with soft lengthwise ridges and uneven pebbly surface.
-Depending up on the cultivar type, its immature pods can be light to dark green and have oblong or oval shapes with a pointed tip at the blossom end.
-Internally, the flesh is white with rough edged seeds, somewhat similar to ridge gourd seeds in appearence.
+Bitter gourd pods are characterized by soft lengthwise ridges and uneven pebbly surface.
+Depending upon the cultivar type, its immature pods can be light to dark green and have oblong or oval shapes with a pointed tip at the blossom end.
+Internally, the flesh is white with rough-edged seeds, somewhat similar to ridge gourd seeds in appearance.
 As the fruits begin to mature, they gradually become hard, turn yellow or brown in color.

-Bitter melon notably contains phyto-nutrient, polypeptide-P, a plant insulin known to lower blood sugar levels.
-In addition, it composes hypoglycemic agent called charantin.
-Charantin increases glucose uptake and glycogen synthesis inside the cells of liver, muscle and adipose tissue.
+Bitter melon notably contains phytonutrient, polypeptide-P, a plant insulin known to lower blood sugar levels.
+Also, it composes hypoglycemic agent called Charantin.
+Charantin increases glucose uptake and glycogen synthesis inside the cells of the liver, muscle, and fatty (adipose) tissue.
 Together, these compounds may have been thought to be responsible for blood sugar levels reduction in the treatment of type-2 diabetes.

-Fresh bitter melon is an excellent source of vitamin-C (100 g of raw pod provides 84 mg or about 140% of RDI).
-Vitamin-C is one of the powerful natural antioxidants which helps scavenge deleterious free radicals from the human body.
+Fresh bitter melon is an excellent source of vitamin-C (100 grams of fresh pod provides 84 mg or about 140% of RDI).
+Vitamin-C is one of the powerful natural antioxidants which helps scavenge harmful free radicals from the human body.

-Bitter melon stimulates easy digestion and peristalsis of food through the bowel until it is excreted from the body.
+Bitter melon stimulates smooth digestion and peristalsis of food through the bowel until it excreted from the body.
 Thus, it helps in relieving indigestion and constipation problems.

-In addition, it is a moderate source of B-complex vitamins such as niacin (vitamin B-3), pantothenic acid (vitamin B-5), pyridoxine (vitamin B-6) and minerals such as iron, zinc, potassium, manganese and magnesium.
+Further, it has small amounts of B-complex vitamins such as niacin (vitamin B-3), pantothenic acid (vitamin B-5), pyridoxine (vitamin B-6) and minerals such as iron, zinc, potassium, manganese and magnesium.

-Fresh bitter melon pods can be available in the markets round the seasons.
+Fresh bitter melon pods can be available in the markets around the seasons.
 When you buy them, look for fresh, bright pods that feature dark-green, without any cuts, or blemishes on their surfaces.
-Choose young, tender immature pods.
-Immature-fruits are least bitter since their bitter level increases as the pods mature.
+Choose young, tender immature fruit-pods.
+Immature fruits are least bitter since this astringent level increases as the pods mature.

-At home, fresh bitter gourd pods can be placed in plastic zip pouch and stored in vegetable compartment inside the refrigerator, where they stay afresh for up to a week.
+At home, fresh bitter gourd can be placed in a plastic zip pouch and stored in the vegetable compartment of the refrigerator, where they stay fresh for up to a week.

 Wash bitter gourds thoroughly in cold running water before cooking.
-Fresh pods as well as young leaves can be used for cooking.
-Bitterness can be reduced by marinating in salted spice mixture and drying under sunlight.
+Fresh pods, as well as young leaves, can be used for cooking.
+Bitter taste can be reduced by marinating in salted spice mixture and drying under sunlight.
 There are several local traditional methods to reduce bitterness like boiling in salt water for 5-10 minutes and then discarding the water or marinating in yogurt for about 30 minutes.

 Here are some serving tips: